Aiant1/Keras_Practice/README.md

 # Keras_Practice

 This repository solely consists of notebooks from my Keras practice,learning,practicing more features about keras.
-No particular care was taken about accuracy,But getting familiar with more keras features
+No particular care was taken about accuracy,rather getting familiar with more keras features